 PEN Poetry Series

 Once a week, the PEN Poetry Series publishes work by emerging and established writers from coast to coast.
 Subscribe to the Poetry Series mailing list and have poems delivered to your e-mail as soon as they’re published.
-The series is currently edited by PEN America, along with guest editors Shane McCrae, Maggie Nelson, and C.D.
-Wright.
+The series is edited by Danniel Schoonebeek, along with guest editors Robert Fernandez, Heather Christle, and Cathy Park Hong.

 was her face moving or talking, were the words her own; was it because she was missing or because of something else; if moving how grainy, was it from a surveillance camera or a phone or a video camera; would people paint her, would the paintings...Read More »

 Is it to the power of flowering / between the red / and the far-red regions, / against the gloom, / the peony, the poppy, the rose, / the broken tulip, stung- / open cardinal, the lime-lit / primulas, each owes its astringent / each Read More »

 What more is there to say about tambourines / that mimic the bells on a leather saddle, strapped / to a horse you rode across the Chinese tundra / or rode over a dune into the sand sea below / the line between noise and music is inside you / like a...Read More »